earkevin11/RBAC-vs-Azure-AD-Roles/README.md

 - - Subscription Level > Resource Group Level > Resources
 - By default, users do not have access to any resources, so we must assign them certain roles.

+# How Azure RBAC works
+- The way you control access to resources using Azure RBAC is to assign Azure roles.
+This is a key concept to understand – it's how permissions are enforced.
+A role assignment consists of three elements: security principal, role definition, and scope.

+# Security principal
+- A security principal is an object that represents a user, group, service principal, or managed identity that is requesting access to Azure resources.
+You can assign a role to any of these security principals.

-What are the types of roles used for RBAC?
+# What are the types of roles used for RBAC?
 - Owner: Grants full access to manage all resources, including the ability to assign or degelate roles to others in Azure.
 - Example: Owners of a subscription or a resource grp would be able to deploy virtual machines.
 Global Admins wouldn't be able to deploy unless they owners.
 - Contributor: Grants full access to manage all resources, but does not allow you to assign roles in Azure RBAC, manage assignments in Azure Blueprints, or share image galleries.